platbr/where_unless_blank/README.md

 # WhereUnlessBlank

-The default behavior of "where" when querrying for a null value is include the statment and return rows with null value.
+The behavior of "where" when querrying for a null value is include the statment and return rows with null value.

-This gem removes statements with null/blank values from query.
+This gem creates a simple way to remove statements with null/blank values from query.

 Very usefull for search forms avoiding you to worry about unfilled fields.